Olympique Lyonnais: Stadium

 On 1 September 2008, Lyon president Jean-Michel Aulas announced plans to create a new 60,000-seater stadium, tentatively called OL Land, to be built on 50 hectares of land located in Décines-Charpieu, a suburb of Lyon.
 Over a month later, on 13 October 2008, the project was agreed upon by the State, the General Council of Rhône, the Grand Lyon, SYTRAL and the municipality of Décines-Charpieu for construction with approximately €180 million of public money being used, with between €60–80 million coming from the Urban Community of Lyon.
 After the announcement, however, the club's efforts to get the stadium off the ground were hindered mainly due to slow administrative procedures, political interests and various opposition groups, who viewed the stadium as financially, ecologically and socially wrong for the taxpayers and community of Décines-Charpieu.
 The official name of the stadium was provisionally to be Le Stade des Lumières.

 On 22 September 2009, French newspaper L'Équipe reported that OL Land had been selected by the French Football Federation (FFF) as one of the 12 stadiums to be used in the country's bidding for UEFA Euro 2016.
 The FFF officially made their selections on 11 November 2009 and the city of Lyon was selected as a site to host matches during the tournament.

+Groundwork began on the project site in October 2012, and the construction of the stadium itself began in November 2013.
 On 9 January 2016, Lyon played their first game in the Parc Olympique Lyonnais in a 4–1 victory over Troyes, with goals from Lacazette, Ghezzal, Ferri and Beauvue.

 Since 2017, Lyon has had a sponsorship partnership with French insurance company Groupama.
 As a result, the Parc Olympique Lyonnais is currently known as the Groupama Stadium, with the club having renewed the partnership in 2020, 2022 and 2025.
 As of 2025, the partnership is estimated to be worth €6.9 million a year.

+The current record attendance at the Parc Olympique Lyonnais is 58,257 which was achieved on 9 November 2025 during a Ligue 1 fixture against Paris Saint-Germain.

 Former Lyon player Karim Benzema training at the Centre Tola Vologe.